What is Nutritional Yeast?

 Moreover, those suffering from hypertension, glaucoma, etc., should avoid having it due to health concerns.
 If you are allergic to yeast, you should not add it to your diet as it may cause other health problems.

 For any queries, dial your doctor’s number, who can provide the best guidance.
-This way, you can deal with the nutritional yeast and can add it to your diet for regular consumption.
+This way, you can deal with the nutritional yeast and add it to your diet for regular consumption.

 Final Words: